ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/kamanja.rst

 - **OUTMESSAGE** – name of the output queue where produced messages are sent.

-- **MODELOPTIONS** – (optional) contains the active input fields from the consumed input message, in JSON format.
+- **MODELOPTIONS** – active input fields

+- **Properties|PropertiesFile** - properties can be specified
+  on the **kamanja** command line, either using a command string or by using the **-PropertiesFile** argument to specify the file that contains the desired properties.

+  The added properties can be seen when the objects are retrieved using the GET command.

+  If the command line specifies both a PropertiesFile and command string properties, the PropertiesFile takes precedence;
+  the command string Properties are ignored.

 Usage
 -----

-The config file refers to the MetadataAPI configuration properties file that describes the Kamanja metadata store and associated values needed by the MetadataAPI instance.
+The config file refers to the :ref:`metadataapiconfig-config-ref` file that describes the Kamanja metadata store and associated values needed by the MetadataAPI instance.
 This file, by default, is $KAMANJA_HOME/config/MetadataAPIConfig.properties.